MicrosoftDocs/Devices-docs-pr.de-de/surface/surface-diagnostic-toolkit-business.md

 - Surface3

-## Installieren des Surface Diagnostic Toolkit for Business
+##  <a name="installing-surface-diagnostic-toolkit-for-business"></a>Installieren des Surface Diagnostic Toolkit for Business

 So erstellen Sie ein SDT-Paket, das Sie an Benutzer in Ihrer Organisation verteilen können: